Computational Life Sciences, Certificate

 Enrollment Requirements

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
-Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
-A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.
+Undergraduate certificates are not awarded before the completion of an undergraduate degree.
+A student who already holds an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.

 Learning Outcomes

-- Use bioinformatics tools and command line bioinformatics tools, and write simple computer scripts to find, retrieve, and organize various types of biological data.
+• Use bioinformatics tools and command line bioinformatics tools, and write simple computer scripts to find, retrieve and organize various types of biological data.

 Career Outlook